Meth Addiction Treatment

 Ongoing Support for Overcoming Meth Addiction

-Overcoming meth addiction is a life-long journey and not something that is “completed” in the traditional sense.
+Overcoming meth addiction is a lifelong journey and not something that is “completed” in the traditional sense.
 We understand that new stresses may arise and ongoing urges and cravings can impact your life at any stage, even as an alumnus, but we are committed to your continued healing and change.
-From continued alumnus opportunities to outpatient support and more, we are always one call away, whether you are picking up the phone for the first time to begin your journey or reaching out with accomplishments and progress as an alumnus.
+From continued alumni opportunities to outpatient support and more, we are always one call away, whether you are picking up the phone for the first time to begin your journey or reaching out with accomplishments and progress as an alumnus.

 Meth addiction can have intense, destructive effects on your health, life, and family.
 However, healing is always possible.
 Learn how we at Hawaii Island Recovery can help you take your first step into meth addiction treatment by calling (866) 390-5070.